 Syntype(s) BMNH ♀ (from Mr. Lambert's collection), New Holland; BMNH ♀, New Holland.

 - Flatoides australis Walker, F. 1858.
+List of specimens of Homopterous insects in the collection of the British Museum.
 Supplement.
-List of the Specimens of Homopterous Insects in the Collection of the British Museum.
-London, UK : British Museum (Natural History) pp. 1-369. .
+London : British Museum (Natural History) 369 pp. .